IceJinx33/CodeforIndiaTodayPOC/README.md

 # CodeforIndiaToday Proof Of Concept (POC)

 CodeForIndiaToday is an initiative of the forIndiaToday Foundation.
 Click the link below to learn more about us.
+Code available on request.

 <a href="https://www.forindiatoday.org">forIndiaToday website</a>